 - Partial submittal of the required contents of the preliminary, right of way, or final submittal packages will not be allowed. - Perform a thorough QC review of the submittal packages prior to submitting them to SCDOT. - Digital or inked signatures are allowable for RFC documents.
 However, only one method of signature, digital or inked, is allowed per Project ID. - Plans shall be submitted electronically as a landscape 22"x36" pdf file. - Reports shall be submitted electronically as a portrait 8.5"x11" pdf file.
 Larger sheets may be included for charts, diagrams, etc. - At the request of SCDOT or its representative, Contractor shall submit calculations and/or design files, including computer aided drafting files for review with a submittal package.

 3.2 Preliminary Submittal Packages

 3.2.1 Preliminary Road Plans

 - The plans shall include, but not be limited to, the following:

-- o title sheet
+- title sheet

 - roadway typical section

-- strip map, including property closures

 - o roadway plan and profile

 - o cross sections

-- clearing limits on plan view and cross sections

-- o drainage features

 - existing right-of-way

-- o proposed right-of-way